smcclab/smc-course/_assessments/03-demo-presentation.md

 You must:

-- complete the `lens-artefact-proposal.md` file in your laptop ensemble repo.
+- complete the `lens-artefact-proposal.md` file in your course repo.
 - include at least one image or code snippet in the proposal file to reflect what you plan to create.
 - present your LENS artefact in a 5 minute in-class demo (recorded).
 - answer questions for another 5 minutes